mpusch88/m3u-comparer/README.md

 1. Navigate to the project directory.
 2. Run the comparer.py script with two arguments: the first is the path to the first m3u/m3u8 playlist or directory, and the second is the path to the second m3u/m3u8 playlist or directory.
+3. If a directory is selected as input, the user will be prompted to select whether to search the directory recursively.
-3. If possible duplicates are found, the script will ask prompt to copy the matching files to new directories in the project folder.
+4. If possible duplicates are found, the script will prompt to copy the matching files to new directories created in a project subfolder called "duplicates" by default.
+The name of the subfolder can be configured in the settings.txt file.
-4. By default, the script will output any differences between the two inputs in diff.txt, any possible duplicates in matches.txt, and any errors in errors.txt.
-You can configure the output file names in the output.txt file.
+5. By default, the script will output any differences between the two inputs in diff.txt, any possible duplicates in similar.txt, any exact matches in matches.txt, and any errors in errors.txt.
+You can configure the output file names in the settings.txt file.
-5. Users can also set the program to "strict mode" by setting the strict_mode variable in the output.txt file to True.
+6. Users can also set the program to "strict mode" by setting the strict_mode variable in the settings.txt file to True.
 In strict mode, the program increases the strictness of the metadata comparison, requiring that all metadata attributes match exactly for files to be considered possible duplicates.
 By default, the program is not in strict mode.

 Example usage: